Undergraduate Program Graphic Design

-Graphic Design Bachelor's Degree or Minor Overview
+Graphic Design Bachelor's Degree and Minor Overview

 Graphic design is the art of creating visual content to communicate messages using images and typography.
 We see it all around us in the form of printed materials, but designers also make digital content, design user experience (known as UX), as well as wayfinding or environmental design.